Low-noise road surfaces – semi-dense asphalt (SDA)

 Over 10 years of experience in planning, implementation & maintenance

-Road traffic is the most significant source of noise in Switzerland.
-Over a million people are affected in terms of health.
-Noise-reducing surfaces, especially semi-dense asphalts (SDA), are one of the most effective measures to reduce noise directly at the source – comprehensively and permanently.
+Road traffic is the most significant source of noise in Switzerland, affecting the health of over a million people.
+Noise-reducing surfaces, especially semi-dense asphalts (SDA), are one of the most effective measures to reduce noise directly at the source – comprehensively and protractedly.

-The use of quiet road surfaces in the form of SDA has proven to be an effective and economical noise protection measure over the past 12 years.
+The use of quiet road surfaces in the form of SDA has proven to be an effective and economical noise protection measure over at least the past decade.
 SDA surfaces can significantly reduce noise emissions.

 This platform is not static, but grows with new experiences and practical examples.
-It does not claim to be comprehensive of all aspects.
+It is not and does not claim to be comprehensive of all aspects.

 Areas of application